 Moving On from Big to Small Business Design

 Now you know that even the biggest, most successful companies can have major issues with their websites.
 Up next, let’s look at a small business website I recently scrutinized via my small business website analysis report.
 Unlike WotC, this company does not have the weight of market shares to help them plow over any of their small business website mistakes.
 This means even the smallest mistake is all the more detrimental to the company’s online objectives.

 Small Business Website Case Study: Trip West Games

 (Note: Trip West Games has provided permission for me to discuss my findings regarding their website.)

 I asked for volunteers in the gaming community when I first rolled-out my small business website analysis report.
 I wanted to put my process through its paces and use the results before charging money for it.
 My intent was to illustrate why even sole-proprietorships need to carefully look at their small business website for critical issues.

 Trip West Games volunteered and asked that I analyze the small business website they operated for their upcoming board game release, Ars Victor.
 Turns out, their unknown issues were actually crippling their online marketing efforts.
 I gave them the chance to back out before I had really dug into the assessment process.
 Why?
 Because my preliminary look at their website revealed a catastrophic issue I wasn’t sure they wanted going public.
 After assuring me they still wanted the analysis done (perhaps now more than before), I dove in.

 This initial issue I discovered was the result of a coding change the company made roughly three months previous.
-While trying to improve the options they could utilize on their small business website, Trip West Games had switched to a website design data and app service instead of hosting their data locally on their web server.
-This is where the resulting problem started.
+While trying to improve the options they could utilize on their small business website, Trip West Games had switched to a website design data and app service instead of wordpress hosting for business their data locally on their web server.